c6o/docs/content/changelogs/cli.md

 > [!WIP]
 > The CLI is currently in an alpha state, and may include breaking changes between releases.

+## Release Notes for v0.3.0

+### BREAKING CHANGES

+* There are changes to the teleport binary that need to be applied, so existing users MUST re-run `sudo czctl init`.

+### New Features

+* Support teleporting to headless and podless services

+### Known Issues

+* Cannot *intercept* a headless and podless service

 ## Release Notes for v0.2.8

 ### New Features